twilio-professional-services/flex-project-template/docs/docs/building/template-utilities/configuration.md

 - `getUserLanguage`: Returns the currently configured language, using the same order of precedence as `getFeatureFlags`.
 If the configured value is `default`, the browser's language will be returned.
 Otherwise, if no value is configured, `en-US` will be returned.

+- `getFlexFeatureFlag`: Returns the effective enablement state of the provided feature flag name.

 - `validateUiVersion`: Returns whether or not the current Flex UI version intersects the provided [semver range](https://github.com/npm/node-semver?tab=readme-ov-file#ranges).
 Use this to conditionally perform logic based on the running Flex UI version.

 ### Configuration management